 - Outhouses, picnic tables and a scenic view await at Yoho Lake.
 We stopped here for just over 30 minutes

 - We had an early lunch at a rocky viewpoint overlooking beautiful Emerald Lake.
-Stopping for over an hour, our guide also presented a timeline of history here
+Stopping for over an hour, our guide presented a timeline of history while we ate

 - Leaving the lunch spot, the next 2km features steady (but mellow) elevation gain to the quarry junction (100m).
 The path crosses the lower Burgess Shale fossil site, where we paused for 15 minutes to look for fossils